VitexSoftware/netbeans-php-tools/README.md

    browser ask you for program for opening this type of adresses.
 Please choose /usr/bin/nbxdebug

-4) In netbeans (with PHP support module installed) open Tools/Options/PHP menu and try to click on all [SEARCH] buttons to locate tools on filesystem.
+4) In first time setup use Menu/Tools/Options/Import to get options from file /usr/share/doc/netbeans-php-tools/netbeans-php-config.zip This set up PHP and Color schemes.

+   In allready configured netbeans (with PHP support module installed) open Tools/Options/PHP menu and try to click on all [SEARCH] buttons to locate tools on filesystem.
 If there is no search button installed tool is always located in /usr/bin.

-5) Happy coding, debugging a documenting!
+6) Happy coding, debugging a documenting!

 ![Tools in action](https://raw.githubusercontent.com/Vitexus/netbeans-php-tools/master/netbeans-php-tools.png)